hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_setup_scan.rst

 Parameters for each dimension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Parameters for each dimension are distinguished by a trailing *_1*, *_2*, *_3*, or *_4*, respectively.
-In the description, the numbers are substituted by a *_i* for generality.
-It is important to preserve the order from the scan to have the results in the correct structure.
+The Parameters for each dimension are distinguished by a dimension index in the Parameter names, respectively.
+In the description, the numbers are substituted by an *i* for generality.
+It is important to preserve the scan order from the experiment to have the results in the correct structure.

 Each dimension is described by a total of five Parameters:

 .. list-table::
-    :widths: 15 10 15 60
+    :widths: 15 10 16 59
     :header-rows: 1
     :class: tight-table